Key Takeaways of Checking Disk Read/Write Speed in Windows 10:

 1. Is it free to run Crystal disk speed test?

-CrystalDiskMark, a popular disk read/write speed testing tool, is completely free to download and use.
-It is a freeware utility that does not require any license or payment.
+CrystalDiskMark is a free disk read/write speed testing tool that can be downloaded and used without any cost or licensing requirements.
+It is a freeware utility that does not need any payment or license.

 2. How to check the read/write speed of SSD on Mac?